dlt-hub/dlt/docs/website/docs/general-usage/schema.md

 A table schema has the following properties:

 1. `name` and `description`.
-1. `parent` with a parent table name.
 1. `columns` with dictionary of table schemas.
 1. `write_disposition` hint telling `dlt` how new data coming to the table is loaded.
+1. `schema_contract` - describes a [contract on the table](schema-contracts.md)
+1. `parent` a part of the nested reference, defined on a nested table and points to the parent table.

 Table schema is extended by data normalizer.
 Standard data normalizer adds propagated columns to it.

 A column schema contains following properties:

 1. `name` and `description` of a column in a table.

+Data type information:

 1. `data_type` with a column data type.
 1. `precision` a precision for **text**, **timestamp**, **time**, **bigint**, **binary**, and **decimal** types